FREQUENTLY ASKED QUESTIONS

 Camp serves nutritious, well-balanced meals.
 A vegetarian, vegan, dairy-free, and gluten-free option is available at every meal.
 Healthy snacks consisting of fruit and other items served in the afternoon.
 Water consumption is encouraged throughout the day.
 Cabin groups will eat most meals together in our dining hall facilities.

 You can make a maximum of one cabinmate request.
 Cabinmate requests must be mutual, from the same program, and similar ages.

 Open spots will be released to participants on the waitlist in the order they signed up.
 Once a spot has been released, the first participant on the waitlist will receive an email with a link to register.
 The link will be active for five days before moving on to the next participant in the waitlist queue.
 Once summer sessions begin, the response time will be adjusted to 24-48 hours for waitlist response time.

-Please fill out this form to begin the application and interview process for the Islanders, Counselor in Training (CIT), or Summer Intern programs at Camp Orkila.
+Please fill out this form to begin the application and interview process for the Islanders or Counselor in Training (CIT), programs at Camp Orkila.

 Camp Orkila’s and Camp Colman’s staff are the heart of our camp.
 All program staff who run camp activities have individual areas of expertise to share with campers.
 Cabin counselors are selected for their experience working with children, judgment, maturity, and caring attitude.